learning2hash/learning2hash.github.io/tutorial.md

 ## Audio Indexing with Locality Sensitive Hashing (LSH)

+Note: July 2019: this tutortial is currently under active development and new material will appear here weekly.

 In this tutorial we will build a high-performance system to quickly retrieve related YouTube videos in a database of over 2 million videos.
 Retrieval will be based on discriminative features extracted from the audio channel of the videos (10 second audio snippet).

 Some random videos from this large-scale [collection](https://research.google.com/audioset/) are included below: